jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 	(Abdu'l-Baha, Baha'i World Faith - Abdu'l-Baha Section, p.
 406)

-Ideally consultation will result in a unanimous decision.
-If this is not possible, it may be necessary to make a decision by majority vote, but this is never a preferred alternative.
-If a vote was taken, the decision is treated no differently than any other unanimous decision;
-there is no "minority report" or dissention:
+Ideally, consultation will result in a unanimous decision by the deliberating assembly.
+If unanimity is not possible, it may be necessary to make a decision by majority vote, but this is never a preferred alternative.
+If a vote was taken, the decision is treated no differently than any other unanimous decision; there is no "minority report":

     "It is important to realize that the spirit of Bahá'í consultation is very different from that current in the decision-making